Holindauer/TensorGo/README.md

 -----------------------------------------------------------------------------------------------------

 # Tensors
 The basic datatype of this library are tensors, ie multidimensional arrays.
+In memory tensors are represented as a 1D slice of floats.
+However, this library provides methods for accessing and manipulating the data as if it were a multidimensional array.
+Below are some functions and methods that can be used to create and access data from Tensors.

 ### Zero_Tensor()
 The Zero_Tensor() function accepts a slice of integers that represent the dimensions